code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 ## TL;DR

-The ultimate goal of this challenge is to create predictive models using twitter data to:
+The ultimate goal of this challenge is to create predictive models using Twitter data to:
 1. Detect epidemic outbreaks.
 2. Identify where a particular medicine is needed in the country.

-We don't expect this challenge to be completed during the context of the Hackathon.
-But the goal is to set the foundational work that will allows to solve this problem.
+We don't expect this challenge to be completed during the Hackathon, the goal is to set the foundational work that will allow to solve this problem.

 ## Background